Municipal Police Service Review

 How does one answer a survey on a new municipal police force that they do not support?
 I'm in favour of maintaining the RCMP as our municipal police force and do not appreciate the approach taken to replace them.
 Can a major decision like this not go to a referendum first (provincial or municipal)?

-James asked over 1 year ago
+James asked almost 2 years ago

 Thank you for the question.
 The survey was only one step of a multi-step process to allow City Council to best understand the current state of policing in the City and what policing model makes most sense for the community into the future.